mmelamud-godaddy/how-to-become-a-better-developer/common-mistakes.md

  - Software Architecture is for the Experts!
  - Testing is Someone Else's Job!
  - I Would Like to do a Better Job, But My Boss Won't Let Me!
+ - If Only Customers Would Use Our Product in the Way We Designed and Developed It!